in28minutes/java-cheat-sheet/README.md

 STEP IV: Merge and Analyze => 25 Minutes
 Steps I, II and III are independent and can be run in parallel to each other.
 Run individually this program takes 160 minutes.
 We would want to run this program in lesser time.
 Threads can be a solution to this problem.
 Threads allow us to run STEP I, II and III in parallel and run Step IV when all Steps I, II and III are completed.
 #### Need for Threads Example
-Below example shows the way we would write code usually Ð without using Threads.
+Below example shows the way we would write code usually , without using Threads.
 ```
 ThreadExamples example = new ThreadExamples();
 example.downloadAndStoreBattingStatistics();